 Converting with an Update Query

-In 7.9.6 and above, converting a SQL Query Binding to a Named Query will allow the option to create two Named Queries: one for the Select Query in the binding, and another for the Update Query.
+If your SQL Query binding is on an component property whose value can be updated and written back to the database (for example, input components and button components), you have the option to create two Named Queries: one for the Select Query in the binding and a second for the Update Query.

 Warning for 7.9.5 and Prior